xenharmonic-devs/sonic-weave/BUILTIN.md

 Calculate the absolute value of the interval.

 ### absolute(*interval*)
 Convert interval to absolute representation.
+Normalized to a frequency.

 ### absoluteFJS(*interval*, *flavor = ""*)
 Convert interval to absolute FJS.